yamanidev/blog-articles/articles/css-class-vs-id-selectors.md

 These were the differences between Classes and IDs, I hope you enjoyed reading the article!

-Any feedback or constructive critique is warmly welcomed and appreciated, so please tell me what you think in the comments so I can better the quality.
-Thanks for reading ❤️.

 Follow my blog and my [Twitter](https://twitter.com/yamanidev) for more.

 Have a nice one!